zaboople/essay/Ethics/IsCapitalismFailing.md

 ## Tech Startups

 The idea of a "tech startup" is to create a company that specializes in technology innovation, usually with funding proportional to the expected profits, which are ideally astronomical.
-Sometimes this works out as hoped.
+Sometimes this works out as hoped, but only if employees are actually committed to the company's ideas.

 Let's propose a game, where there are a series of companies, and each company is doomed: It starts out with borrowed money, spends it and keeps borrowing, until it can't borrow anymore, and it goes out of business.
 You and I play the game as employees, and so our task is to hop from company to company, getting in while the getting is good - money is successfully borrowed - and getting out before it goes bad.